awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 Required: Yes

 `instanceType`
 The instance type to use for a multi\-node parallel job\.
 All node groups in a multi\-node parallel job must use the same instance type\.
-This parameter isn't valid for single\-node container jobs or for jobs running on Fargate resources\.
+This parameter isn't valid for single\-node container jobs or for jobs that run on Fargate resources\.
 Type: String
 Required: No